 There was some crappy gore and a xxx scene involving the female lead, her boyfriend and a pistol (a pellet handgun in reality).
 I threw away the DVD, just as I threw away my money when I bought it.

 after 40s of BBFC cuts for very strong language and bloody violence for:

 The BBFC commented:

-Cuts required to remove the sight of vaginal penetration with a hand gun
+- Cuts required to remove the sight of vaginal penetration with a hand gun

 ||UK: Passed 18 after 26s of BBFC cuts for:

 The BBFC cuts were:

-Cuts have been made to a sex scene where a girl is explicitly penetrated with a gun barrel
+- Cuts have been made to a sex scene where a girl is explicitly penetrated with a gun barrel